Frequently Asked Questions

 Q: What are the kinetic models being specified by the different fit options?

-A: The simple, guan, and fornasiero options for the model argument refer to a simple exponential (one-pool) model, a two-compartment model, and a two-compartment model that includes label reutilization.
+A: The simple, guan, and fornasiero options for the --model argument refer to a simple exponential (one-pool) model, a two-compartment model, and a two-compartment model that includes label reutilization.
+For protein-level analysis, riana rollup additionally offers "linear simple", a linearized φ-space fit that supports a cross-condition Δk test.
 See the Documentation page for details.

-Q: What does the -l --label argument do?
+Q: What does the -l --label argument do, and how do I set the labeling sites?

 Q: How do I retrieve half-life information on the peptide and protein?